DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Several weeks after the woman relocated more or less permanently to Tennant Creek, a couple moved the computer into their house, placing their own computer on a table to one side because it had technical problems.
-A month later, prior to visiting Mungalawarru, we ran into the woman in Tennant Creek, and she made a point of telling us that she wanted ‘her’ computer back.
+A month later, prior to visiting Mungalawurru, we ran into the woman in Tennant Creek, and she made a point of telling us that she wanted ‘her’ computer back.